strap/curanexus-sdk-java/README.md

 HEADERS: "X-Auth-Token": GET https://api2.straphq.com/discover

-Once the above has been fetched, strapSDK will fetch the API discover endpoint for the project and build its API.
+Once the above has been fetched, StrapSDK will fetch the API discover endpoint for the project and build its API.

 ### Installation
 Download the following Jar, and include it as one of your project's libraries.